 As a result, we gradually become distracted from continuously targeting our customers’ voices.
 Instead, we listen to our employer’s voice.
 And that voice may be self-serving instead of customer-centric.

 The best way to disrupt customers is to disrupt ourselves first.
 Continuously.
 Then become comfortable being continuously uncomfortable, on our toes, poised for “What’s Next?”
 That professional development strategy keeps us focused on continuously acquiring knowledge that is valuable to our clients.

 Initially, our goal is for customers to ask us “What do you think?” instead of “Can you do this for me?”
 After all, the choice is ours.

 Are we innovators in the eyes of our clients?
 Or merely order-takers?

 Ultimately, our goal is to be invited to sit at our clients’ tables as their go-to resources, even when there is no contract to land.
 When we are valued as innovators, we catalyze customer loyalty resulting in a rock-solid customer retention strategy.

-Babette Ten Haken writes, speaks, coaches and consults about collaborative value creation for customer retention.
+Babette Ten Haken writes, speaks, coaches and consults about productive, profitable, and collaborative value creation for customer retention.
 She humanizes the Voice of the industrial Internet of Things ecosystem by facilitating workforce collaboration.
 Contact Babette to discuss how she can bring her programs to life within your organization.
 Read her book of collaboration hacks, Do YOU Mean Business?, available on Amazon.
+Image source: Fotolia.